Date(s) - 12/07/2017

 9:00 am - 4:30 pm iCal (add to your calendar)

 Register Fill out form below to register for this event.

-This intermediate level workshop will help ensure the financial stability of your water system while providing safe, quality drinking water at fair rates.
-We will focus on how systems can select rate setting objectives and match those with appropriate rate structures.
+This intermediate level workshop helped ensure the financial stability of your water system while providing safe, quality drinking water at fair rates.
+We focused on how systems can select rate setting objectives and match those with appropriate rate structures.